mre/mre.github.io.v2/blog/2018-fastcat.md

 [1.21GiB/s]
 ```

-Our Rust is as fast as GNU cat and only 40% slower than BSD cat.
-Time to celebrate, right?
+Our Rust version is close to the speed of GNU cat.
+Time to celebrate, right? 🎉

 Hum... we didn't really try hard, and we're already approaching the speed
 of a tool that has been around [since
 1971](https://en.wikipedia.org/wiki/Cat_(Unix)).